tngaspar/automerge-video-audio/README.md

 <strong>Overrides video files' audio</strong> with audio from audio files.
 Useful for creating music videos (examples at the [end](#examples) of this document).

 ### Merging video files
-This script is not intended to be used as a video merge tool (audio will always be overritten).
+This script is not intended to be used as a video merge tool (audio will always be overwritten).
 For this purpose, you may use this [script](https://gist.github.com/tngaspar/9ba8f14a42f3e40f885aff13630ca5fe) instead.

 ## Requirements
 * [MoviePy](https://zulko.github.io/moviepy/) - python module used for programmatic video editing.